-Based upon the findings and conclusions herein, for the four Special Land Use Permits from Chapter 27, Section 27-97, Staff recommends approval of the application, subject to
+Based upon the findings and conclusions herein, for the four Special Land Use Permits from Chapter 27, Section 27-97, Staff recommends approval of the application, subject to compliance with all City regulations, as modified by this SLUP, and with the following exhibits and conditions:

-EXHIBIT A: Site Plan dated November 3, 2016, completed by SDG Engineering EXHIBIT B: Landscape Plan dated October 3, 2016, completed by SDG Engineering EXHIBIT C: Elevations dated October 27, 2016
+EXHIBIT A: Site Plans dated November 318, 2016, completed by SDG Engineering EXHIBIT B: Landscape Plan dated October 3, 2016, completed by SDG Engineering

+EXHIBIT C: Elevations dated October 27, 2016

 - 1. The subject property shall be developed in general conformity with Exhibits A, B, and C above, with changes to meet land development and zoning regulations. - 2.
-The maximum number of parking spaces shall be 27 parking spaces. - 3.
+The maximum number of parking spaces shall be 27 parking spaces.
+The number of parking spaces shall be a maximum of 5 parking spaces/1000 square feet of floor area for retail and 10 parking spaces/1000 square feet of floor area for restaurant (including outdoor seating), not to exceed a total of 35 parking spaces or a building size of 5,800 sq. ft. - 3.
 A reciprocal cross-access easement identified in the southwest corner of the lot as indicated in the dashed boxed on the site plan, shall be recorded at the time of redevelopment of the abutting lot located at 5397 Chamblee Dunwoody Road.
 Parking spaces shall be eliminated as necessary to accommodate the shared driveway.
 The purpose of this easement is to establish a joint access driveway along the common property line. - 4.
 When the shared driveway addressed in Condition 3, above, is created, a landscape island shall be installed between driveway and remaining row of parking spaces. - 5.
-The landscape island located in the right-of-way at the intersection of Chamblee Dunwoody Road and Mount Vernon Road shall include appropriate plantings, subject to the approval of the City's Arborist, and shall be maintained by the applicant. - 6.
-The property owner is responsible for relocating any and all utility, traffic and other features in the right-of-way to construction required improvements. - 7.
+The landscape island located in the right-of-way at the intersection of Chamblee Dunwoody Road and Mount Vernon Road shall include appropriate plantings, subject to the approval of the City's Arborist, and shall be maintained by the applicant.

+- 6. The property owner is responsible for relocating any and all utility, traffic and other features in the right-of-way to construct required improvements. - 7.
 Appropriate green space shall be provided for planting required landscape areas. - 8.
-It shall be the responsibility of the property owner to ensure that all retaining walls are properly maintained, and repaired as necessary, to avoid any adverse impact on customers or the public.
+It shall be the responsibility of the property owner to ensure that all retaining walls are properly maintained, and repaired as necessary, to avoid any adverse impact on customers or the public. - 9.
+Financial Services, with the exception of brokerage and investment services, are not permitted. - 10.
+A "No Left Turn" sign shall be installed by the applicant at the egress onto Mount Vernon Road. - 11.
+A bike rack shall be provided. - 12.
+Elevations shall be four-sided brick - 13.
+Dormers shall be provided as shown in Exhibit C regardless of building size and length